 We have a machinist from New Jersey to thank for the invention of modern-day glitter.
 In 1934, Henry Ruschmann devised a way to crush up plastic to produce large quantities of the shiny stuff.
-He created a manufacturing company — Meadowbrook Glitter — to double down on his brainchild and now, decades later, the brand is still a leading supplier of all things sparkly, making glitter for ink, textiles, beauty, and more.
+He created a manufacturing company — Meadowbrook Glitter — to double down on his brainchild and now, decades later, that crushed up shiny stuff is everywhere to be found in makeup aisles, from lipglosses, eyeliners, and most definitely eyeshadows.

 But there is one big downside of wearing glittery eyeshadow: That shit gets everywhere.
 Thankfully, some brands have come to realize that we definitely don't want to be wiping glitter out of our hair, bathroom tiles, and clothes the entire day, opting for improved technology and things like eyeshadow creams.

 We can't thank them enough.
 Ahead, check out our favorite foolproof glitter shadows that won't be haunting you and all of your belongings days after wearing it.

 Ever since debuting at Sephora this summer, this Hourglass glitter eyeshadow is never not selling out.
 With its fine glitter texture and finish that allows you to blend different shades together on your eyelids, fans have dubbed this a potted version of that beloved Stila liquid shadow, above.

 If you love glitter and you're looking to splurge, this palette is right up your alley.
 As seen on Cardi B, Amandla Stenberg, and SZA at the 2018 VMAs, Pat McGrath's upcoming attraction includes 10 richly-pigmented shades that don't budge — if you can wait until September 7 to get your hands on it, that is.

 6 of 12